Exposure and Response Prevention (ERP): A Powerful Tool for Managing OCD and Anxiety

 Anxiety and OCD often work cyclically.
 We experience a trigger, which cues an obsession or intrusive thought.
 If our brain interprets the trigger or thought as threatening, our threat-response system (also known as the

-fight or flight) activates.
+sympathetic nervous system or fight or flight) activates.
 The threat-response system can lead to emotional and physical distress, including symptoms like increased heart rate.

 We might attempt to reduce the threat to alleviate our distress.
 Sometimes that means solving the problem, avoiding the problem, or some other action or mental act that leads to short-term relief.
 The relief that we feel convinces us that the threat was real and the compulsion or avoidance was necessary.
 The relief reinforces future anxiety, which drives more avoidance and compulsions, and the cycle continues.